-Karin’s Horse Connection—a nonprofit equine therapy program in Caledonia, Michigan—has been offering adaptive (therapeutic) vaulting to its riders since 2012.
+Karin’s Horse Connection—a nonprofit equine-assisted therapy program in Caledonia, Michigan—has been offering adaptive (therapeutic) vaulting to its riders since 2012.
 The adaptive vaulting team consists of program founder and director Karin Schmidt as well as seven other instructors, volunteers, and more than 20 horses ranging from Shetland ponies to a Belgian draft horse.

 Adaptive vaulting offers many therapeutic benefits, like encouraging a close physical connection between the horse and rider.
 In horse vaulting, instead of a saddle, the horse wears a non-slip pad and a surcingle with two large handles for students to hold on to.
 This close contact allows students to feel every movement the horse makes, improving balance and muscle coordination.
 It also gives riders more freedom of movement; students can sit backward, kneel, and lie down on the horse’s back.

 “To have full-body contact with a living thing is super therapeutic and so relaxing,” says Schmidt.

 Therapeutic Riding for All Ages and Abilities